 Instructional Programs Overview

-The Evans Library's Instruction Program supports the academics and scholarship of undergraduate and graduate students at Florida Tech.
-The Program's efforts reflect the missions of the Evans Library and of the Florida Institute of Technology.
+Evans Library's Instruction Program supports the academics and scholarship of undergraduate and graduate students at Florida Tech.
+The Program's efforts reflect the missions of both Evans Library and the Florida Institute of Technology.
 Driven by the needs of students and faculty, the Instruction Program offers a variety of learning and support opportunities in both the on-campus and online environments.

 Evans Library strives to support the Florida Tech students and researchers worldwide who must know how to find, evaluate, and use information efficiently, effectively and ethically for academic work.
 Meeting the information literacy needs of students requires attention to diverse learning styles and experiences, connecting with students, and encouraging global thinking and lifelong learning.
 To aid in this goal, the Library's Instruction Program team adheres to the Framework for Information Literacy for Higher Education established by the American Library Association (ALA) and the Association of College and Research Libraries (ACRL).

-- COM 2012, Research Sources and Systems: A one-credit-hour course required for 11 majors and 2 minors; available as a restricted elective in the biological sciences; available as an elective to any interested undergraduate student.
+- COM 2012, Research Sources and Systems: A one-credit-hour course required for 11 majors and two minors; available as a restricted elective in the biological sciences; available as an elective to any interested undergraduate student.
 This one-credit course is designed to acquaint students with the wide variety of resources, services, and systems they will encounter as researchers at Florida Tech and beyond.
 The course also emphasizes information literacy skills, research strategies, and tools useful in each student's field of study, as well as the use of other important print and electronic information resources.

 - Help for Distance Learners: Connect with the Distance Learning Librarian and find helpful resources and information on the guide webpage.

 - Research Support Workshops: This drop-in workshop series features training on research success skills.

-- Digital Scholarship Lab Workshops: Organized by Rob Sippel, this workshop series covers technology and techniques critical to research, often featuring software and hardware available in the DSL.
+- Digital Scholarship Lab Workshops: This workshop series covers technology and techniques critical to research often featuring software and hardware available in the DSL.